ilhaan/kubeCDN/terraform/readme.md

   * Install `helm`
   * Install heapster using `helm` to enable graphs in Kubernetes Dashboard

 After running the steps above, your current directory should contain `*-kubeconfig` files for each region.
-These files will be used by other scrips and components of the kubeCDN project for various setup and deployment procedures.
+These files will be used by other scripts and components of the kubeCDN project for various setup and deployment procedures.
 Do not delete these files or move them to a different location.
 Doing so will prevent you from running subsequent instructions successfully.

 ## Connect to Kubernetes Dashboard
 Following are instructions to connect to the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) (installed in steps shown above):